 If further developed, the hydro power to e-fuel solution may have significant potential for Greenland, but also for other countries which are looking to make good use of captured CO2 emissions.
 Carbon capture is currently very much in focus in the power and waste-to-energy sectors internationally, but so far only few projects have been realised in part because of a lack of off-takers for the CO2.

-“The case for Greenland could be compelling.
 With access to hydro power at low marginal cost and with few alternatives for using it Greenland may be well positioned to produce e-fuels.
 Also, power producing CO2 emitters that currently do not have access to a cost-effective production of e-fuel could be interested.
 They can put their CO2 to good use and Greenland could make an e-fuel for their own use or for export.
-This could be beneficial to all parties”, says Christian Riber.

-The study is carried out by Ramboll with financial support from the Ramboll Foundation as a gift to Greenland.
-It will be initiated in February 2020, and the results are expected to be available in August 2020.
+The study was carried out by Ramboll with financial support from the Ramboll Foundation as a gift to Greenland.